Who We Are and What We Do

 Identifying and Addressing Customer Needs

 The first step in improving customer service is determining what customers value in their interactions with your organization.
 What do they want?
 What do they need?
 The most obvious way to find out what customers want and need is to ask them.
 Businesses spend lots of time and money surveying customers, and they often come up with valuable feedback.
-Still, the people on the front lines of customer service, people who interact with customers daily, can gain useful insights into what customers value just by listening to and observing them.
+The people on the front lines of customer service, who interact with customers daily, can gain useful insights into what customers value by listening to and observing them.

 Generating Return Business

 People who have been in business for a while know the value of return business.
 Experts believe it costs at least six times more to attract new customers than to keep existing ones.
-If you think about advertising and salespeople’s cost, you can see why winning a new customer is so much more expensive.
+If you think about advertising and salespeople’s cost, you can see why winning a new customer is more expensive.

 Your customers are like everyone else.
 They want to feel appreciated.
 If they feel you have forgotten about them as soon as a transaction is complete, they may take their business elsewhere.
-On the other hand, if you show a genuine interest in keeping in touch with them and meeting their needs, they will keep coming back.
+On the other hand, if you show a genuine interest in keeping in touch with them and meeting their needs, they will return.
 We all like to do business with companies we know and trust.
 You should strive to be that kind of company.

-In Module Five, you will learn how to maintain happy customers, follow up, address complaints, what customers do not want to hear, the L.E.A.R.N. model for handling complaints, turn difficult customers around, and recovering from a service breakdown.
+In Module Five, you will learn how to maintain happy customers, follow up, address complaints, what customers do not want to hear, the L.E.A.R.N. model for handling complaints, turn difficult customers around, and recover from a service breakdown.

 In-Person Customer Service

-In Module Six, you will learn in-person customer service, dealing with at-your-desk requests, the advantages and disadvantages of in-person customer service.
+In Module Six, you will learn in-person customer service, dealing with at-your-desk requests, and the advantages and disadvantages of in-person customer service.